 - Requires regular monitoring and bespoke updates to ensure reliability

 If you have the time and expertise to set up and maintain a DIY solution, it can be a great option for keeping your users informed of any emerging issues.
-It can also be a fun and rewarding task, if you have enough time.
+It can also be a fun and rewarding task if you have enough time.

 However, if you’re not experienced with coding or website development, a pre-made solution makes a lot more sense.
-It instantly removes a whole chunk of extra work, and you have the peace of mind of using a dedicated system which is monitored for you.
+It instantly removes a whole chunk of extra work, and you have the peace of mind of using a dedicated system that is monitored for you.

 Either way, the most important thing is that your users; team members; and IT helpdesk, DevOps, and SRE teams always have access to a reliable and up-to-date status page.